The Gatekeepers (book): Reception

-The Gatekeepers was not a best-seller and received mixed reviews.
+The Gatekeepers was a New York Times bestseller.

 The Harvard Education Review considered that it would offer little help to parents trying to get their children into colleges.

 Beth Provinse, in the Journal of College Admissions, criticized Steinberg for focusing on one school, which she said did not reflect "the current realities of college admission."
 She argued that in contrast to Wesleyan's admissions practices, many colleges emphasize a numbers approach in evaluating a candidate.
 She cited the University of Michigan's highly publicized point system as an example.

 Publishers Weekly reckoned it would not be of interest to students, but parents might buy it.

 Shannon Bloomstran of The Book Reporter, said it was a "fascinating peek behind the curtain" and said that before reading she "really had no idea of the extent of agony and debate that takes place in the admissions offices of these highly selective schools."

 Edward B. Fiske, editor of the highly popular Fiske Guide to Colleges, praised Steinberg for reporting on a "distinctly American rite of passage".

 John Bundris of the Christian Science Monitor described The Gatekeepers as a "fitting denouement after the college applications are in the mail - for parent and student alike".